Jardines (company)

-Jardine Matheson Holdings Limited (also known as Jardines) is a Hong Kong-based Bermuda-domiciled British multinational conglomerate.
-It has a primary listing on the London Stock Exchange and secondary listings on the Singapore Exchange and Bermuda Stock Exchange.
+Jardine Matheson Holdings Limited (also known as Jardines) is a Hong Kong–based, Bermuda–domiciled and British–founded multinational conglomerate.
+It has a primary listing on the London Stock Exchange (LSE) and secondary listings on the Singapore Exchange (SGX) and Bermuda Stock Exchange (BSE).

 The majority of its business interests are in Asia, and its subsidiaries include Jardine Pacific, Jardine Motors, Hongkong Land, Jardine Strategic Holdings, DFI Retail Group, Mandarin Oriental Hotel Group, Jardine Cycle & Carriage and Astra International.
 It set up the Jardine Scholarship in 1982 and Mindset, a mental health-focused charity, in 2002.

-Jardines was one of the original Hong Kong trading houses or Hongs that date back to Imperial China.
-58 per cent of the company's profits were earned in China in 2019.
+Jardines was one of the original Hong Kong trading houses or hongs that date back to Imperial China.
+58 percent of the company's profits were earned in China in 2019.
 The company is controlled by the Keswick family, who are descendants of co-founder William Jardine's older sister, Jean Johnstone.

 Jardine Matheson is a Fortune Global 500 company.
 In 2013, both Jardine Matheson and Jardine Strategic were among the top 200 publicly traded companies in the world, as valued by market capitalisation.